If you want to mix and master music in your studio, you’re going to need the right gear.

 We can’t talk studio headphones without referencing AKG at least once.
 I use a pair of K141s myself.

-But the K701 is nothing short of legendary (Quincy Jones uses them and even has his own signature series), and some even refer to them as the best pair of headphones money can buy.
-Not bad for $200 or less.
+But the K701 headphones are nothing short of legendary (Quincy Jones uses them and even has his own signature series).
+Some even refer to them as the best pair of headphones money can buy. not bad for $200 or less.

 The flat-wire coil technology gives you more low-end, and allows the headphones to be driven by amplifiers with less power than in the past.